 Accesibility

-ENAIRE, a state-owned company of the Ministry of Transport and Sustainable Mobility, is making available to its users a website (https://www.enaire.es) through which it plans to provide all the relevant information to users in the most accessible way possible, while at the same time attempting to remove any possible barriers that impede proper access to the information or services of the website.
+ENAIRE, a state-owned company of the Ministry of Transport and Sustainable Mobility, is making available to its users the ENAIRE website (https://www.enaire.es) through which it plans to provide all the relevant information to users in the most accessible way possible, while at the same time attempting to remove any possible barriers that impede proper access to the information or services of the website.

 To achieve this goal, ENAIRE's website has been designed to comply with Royal Decree 1112/2018 of 7 September on the accessibility of public sector websites and applications for mobile devices.